dfoleypivotal/gcp-pcf-workshop/README.md

 ```
 ![](images/image51.png)

 - Refresh the articulate Services page.
-You can now see the attendee-service listed under Services.
+You can now see the attendee-service listed under ***Services***.

     ![](images/image52.png)